n2vi/upsync/README.md

 # upsync
 [`upspinfs`](https://github.com/upspin/upspin/blob/master/cmd/upspinfs/doc.go) on Mac and Linux is great, but is not well supported on Windows or BSD.
-Although the `upspin` command works fine cross-platform, it is tedious to use for more than occasional file transfers.
+Although the `upspin` command works cross-platform, it is tedious to use for more than occasional file transfers.
 The new command `upsync` aims to bridge the gap, helping keep a local disk directory tree in sync with a master version in the Upspin file system.

 To start, create a local directory whose path ends in a string that looks like an existing upspin directory, for example on BSD you can `mkdir ~/u/grosse@gmail.com/Public` then `cd` there and execute `upsync.`  Make local edits to the downloaded files or create new files, and then `upsync` to upload your changes to the Upspin master.
 To discard your local changes, just remove the edited local files and `upsync.`  (Executing both local `rm` and `upspin rm` are required to remove content permanently.)